- Open visual studio command prompt.

 - Use this command: dumpbin /headers C:\path\name.dll

-Few days back I developed an ISAPI filter and when I installed on IIS server and tried to test it was not running.
-To troubleshoot I thought how would I know that DLL has been loaded by the IIS server successfully and there is no error.
+A few days back I developed an ISAPI filter and when I installed it on the IIS server and tried to test it was not running.
+To troubleshoot I thought how would I know that DLL has been loaded by the IIS server successfully and there is no error?
 If you used Windows Task Manager it does not tell you which DLL has been loaded.
 There is a cool command line utility to check this.
-That is tasklist.
+That is the tasklist.
 According to its description:

 “This tool displays a list of currently running processes on either a local or remote machine.”